awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

 1. Find the DNS name and port number for your DB Instance\.

-   1. Open the RDS console and then choose **Instances** to display a list of your DB instances\.
+   1. Open the RDS console and then choose **Databases** to display a list of your DB instances\.

-   1. Choose the row for your SQL Server DB instance to display the summary information for the instance\.
+   1. Choose the name of your SQL Server DB instance to display the summary information for the DB instance\.
 ![\[Locate DB Instance endpoint and port\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-Connect-Endpoint.png)

-   1. Copy the endpoint\.
+   1. On the **Connectivity** tab, copy the endpoint\.
 The **Endpoint** field has two parts separated by a colon \(:\)\.
-The part before the colon is the DNS name for the instance, the part following the colon is the port number\.
+The part before the colon is the DNS name for the instance, and the part following the colon is the port number\.
 Copy both parts\.

 1. Start SQL Server Management Studio\.